Tronde/ansible_role_deploy_nextcloud_with_mariadb_pod/README.md

 Deploy Nextcloud with MariaDB in a Podman Pod
 =============================================

-Deploy Nextcloud and MariaDB container as podman-pod(1).

-**Warning:** This role is still under development and not ready to use in production, yet.
-But comments and feedback on this role are much appreciated.
+With this ansible role you can deploy Nextcloud and MariaDB container in a podman-pod(1) to get a running Nextcloud instance ready to use from the local host.
+To reach this Nextcloud from a remote location you have to options:

+ 1. Use a reverse proxy like NGINX to forward requests to your Nextcloud pod.
+ 2. Listen on all interfaces for incoming traffic for the pod.

+I strongly recommend option 1.

 This role was tested on Fedora 35 and Debian 11 (Bullseye) so far.
 Please let me know if you run it with other Distributions and version, so I can add them to _meta/main.yml_.
+Any feedback is welcome.

 Requirements
 ------------

 * Collection containers.podman

+To install this collection use: `ansible-galaxy collection install containers.podman`

 Role Variables
 --------------

-All variables needed to deploy a pod containing containers for Nextcloud and MariaDB are defined in _defaults/main.yml_ and filled with example values.
-You have to change this values or set them in _vars/main.yml_ to fit your needs.
+All variables needed to deploy a pod containing containers for Nextcloud and MariaDB are defined in _defaults/main.yml_ and set to example values.
+You have to change these values or set them in _vars/main.yml_ to fit your needs.
-Please keep your passwords secret.
+Please keep your passwords as a secret.
 Use ansible-vault(1) to protect them.

 ### Variables in defaults/main.yml